Duartemartins/WPcrawler/readme.md

 This gem returns a CSV of all pages or posts from a wordpress website with an exposed api.

-The attributes returned are publishing date, title, url, author number, and publishing state.
+The attributes returned are publishing date, title, url, author number, and publishing status.
 For example:

 | Date        | Title           | Author  | Link  | Status  |
 |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|